datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 constitute a distributive share of Profits or a distribution or return of capital to the Manager.

-Section 5.5  Removal of Manager  TC "Section 5.5  Removal of Manager"
+Section 5.5  Removal of Manager.
-\\f C \\l "2" .

 ​(i) A Manager may be removed with or without cause by a Super Majority Vote.